monomax-io/website/content/_index.md

 ### <a href="https://dnote.io" target="_blank">Dnote</a>

-Designed and built <a href="https://github.com/dnote/dnote">a free and open source</a>, a commercial end-to-end encrypted note-taking application supporting clients in web, command line, browser extensions, and an IDE plugin.
+Designed and built <a href="https://github.com/dnote/dnote">a free and open source</a>, a commercial personal knowledge base software supporting clients in web, command line, browser extensions, and an IDE plugin.

 [Contact me](mailto:sung@monomax.sh)